RayDeeUx/NoSplashTexts/README.md

 This is a solo project by me inspired by BlockyRick's past work.

 ## Why?
-Sometimes, the splash texts by Mojang just doesn't fulfill your sense of humor.
+Sometimes, the splash texts by Mojang just won't fulfill your sense of humor.
 And sometimes, you just want to see that damned yellow text gone.
 But lo and behold, Mojang has a failsafe for intentionally blank `splash.txt` files (which is what BlockyRick's original pack did) and simply loads the text `missingno` if the `splash.txt` file is empty.
 See below for a demonstration:

 ![image](https://i.imgur.com/UOfiO.png)